offen/analyticstxt/draft-ring-analyticstxt.md

 ### Non-biased

 All of the given datapoints are purely informational, there is no right or wrong option to choose from, and the format will never provide guidelines on how to assess or rate an "analytics.txt" file.
-Based on this, implementors shouldn't have strong incentives for providing incorrect information, but adopt the implementation because they are wishing to disclose information about their site that they otherwise couldn't.
+Based on this, implementors don't have strong incentives for providing incorrect information, but choose implementation because they are wishing to disclose information about their site that they otherwise couldn't.

 ### Non-canonical